 On June 20, 2013, we entered into a short-term note payable for \$106,994 bearing interest at 4.64% per annum to finance a portion of the directors' and officers' liability insurance and employment practices liability insurance premiums.
-Principal and interest payments on this note begin August 24, 2013 and are made evenly based on a straight line amortization over an 11-month period with the final payment due on June 24, 2014.
+Principal and interest payments on this note begin August 24, 2013 and are made evenly based on a straight line amortization over an 11-month period with the final payment being made on June 16, 2014.